International-Data-Spaces-Association/omejdn-daps/README.md

 $ docker compose -f compose-development.yml up -d
 ```

-The endpoint for issuing DATs is `/token`.
+The endpoint for issuing DATs (`token_endpoint`) is listed in the metadata document at `/.well-known/oauth-authorization-server`.
 You may use it as described in [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G).

 A script to quickly test your setup can be found in `scripts` (requires jq to be installed to format JSON).

 ```
-$ scripts/test.sh CLIENT_NAME
+$ scripts/test.sh NAME
 ```

 ## Going Forward